dgw0103/InteractionSystem/README.md

 5. Download and import.

 ## Tutorial
-In this system, there are two entities representatively, which Interactor, interaction object.
 This tutorial can help you use this system.

+### Generate global data for interaction system
+1. In hierarchy window -> right click -> click the 'Interaction system global data prefab'.
+2. A prefab is generated inside current scene and under the Assets folder.

 ### Make interactor
+1. Add an 'Interctor' component to gameObject that will use as player's eyes.
+(In case of FPS, the gameObject is maybe main camera.)
+2. And then, set the 'Ray shooter' field to the player's eyes gameObject.

 ### Make interaction object
 1. Create a script and inherited from 'InteractionObject'.